Barcode Label Software Manual & Tutorial

 Defining custom barcode label templates

-4. On the next screen, click the appropriate object to add text, barcodes, graphics, and objects into the design area.
+4. On the next screen, click the appropriate object to add text, barcodes, graphics, and objects to the design area.
 If there is a gray border in the design area, this indicates an area where the selected printer is not able to print.

 Placing objects in the label area